snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 }
 ```

-In this example, the stream has a status CREATING, which means it is not quite ready to use.
+In this example, the stream has a status CREATING, which means it's not quite ready to use.
 Check again in a few moments, and you should see output similar to the following example:

 ```bash
 vagrant@spark-streaming-example-project:/vagrant$ aws kinesis describe-stream --stream-name eventStream